urlaube/urlaube/README.md

 Handlers::register($entity, $function, $regex, $methods = array(GET), $priority = 0);
 ```

-The register method has to following parameters:
+The register method has the following parameters:
 * `$entity` is either `null`, a class name or an object
 * `$function` is the either a name of a function (when `$entity` is `null`) or the name of a method of `$entity`
 * `$regex` is a regular expression that is matched against the URI relative to the configured root URI